 Cue laughter.
 Twelve seconds later… “But seriously, what do we –”

 I feel guilty for those I have not mentioned, my little families named by their WhatsApp groups – The Blue People, Sushmasa; names that make no sense to anyone but us.
 Three sisters that understand my love for animals.
 Multiple lizards all named Lizzie.
 A huge blue teddy bear who knows the secrets of the universe.

 Sometimes they found me.
 Sometimes I found them.
 And, in this process of finding and losing and finding again, memory falls into memory making me realize how weird my life really is.
 I know that once I read this, all the words are going to seem wrong and these reminiscences will seem out of place.
 They don’t make sense.
 I suppose, my only excuse, is that as a child, fantasy was my reality.
 I waited for Peter Pan and I checked my house for Narnia.
 It’s alright.
 Tolstoy said, “All happy families are alike; each unhappy family is unhappy in its own way.”
 That sounds so much wiser than anything I say but it isn’t true.
 All my families are happy.
 All my families are different.

 As I finish writing this, the train passes the last station.
 I am almost home.I look out of the window and wonder what the day will be like.
 I know that Mama will come to pick me up and I will hug her.
 I will walk around the house proudly wearing Papa’s slippers and he will look amused.
 Shadow will wag his tail and get excited about going for a walk.
 R will look down at me from his new position as the taller sibling.
 And I will smile and I will laugh.
 Because, even as I find new families, I’ll never let go of this one.

-*This essay won the Barbra Naidu Prize – 2016 for the best personal essay in the college category.
+*This essay won the Barbra Naidu Prize – 2016 for the best personal essay.
 Shefali Mathew is a student of II EJP, St. Joseph’s College (Autonomous)